 This recipe of pasta with Greek yogurt, peas and fava beans is a total spring treat.
 Fresh bright green fava beans are so delicious!
-In Italy, when they are in season the locals eat them raw, straight out of the pod with olive oil, a little salt and shaved pecorino cheese.
-When cooked they have the rep of being fiddly to prepare, which may be true as you have to remove the bitter skin surrounding the beans as well as the shells, but the results are worth it, especially in easy pasta dishes as here where they are put to delicious good use as a sauce paired sweet with green peas and creamy Greek yogurt.
+In Italy, when they are in season the locals eat them raw, straight out of the pod with olive oil, a little salt, and shaved pecorino cheese.
+When cooked they have the rep of being fiddly to prepare, which may be true as you have to remove the bitter skin surrounding the beans as well as the shells, but the results are worth it, especially in easy pasta dishes like this one where they are put to delicious good use as a sauce paired sweet with green peas and creamy Greek yogurt.

 1. Bring a large pot of salted water to a boil.
 Add the pasta to the water and cook until al dente, according to package instructions, reserving one cup of cooking liquid.